pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 ## Current state

-As of May 2023, PyPI and Python packaging tools are completely unaware of GPUs, and of CUDA.
+As of mid-2023, PyPI and Python packaging tools are completely unaware of GPUs, and of CUDA.
 There is no way to mark a package as needing a GPU in sdist or wheel metadata, or as containing GPU-specific code (CUDA or otherwise).
 A GPU is hardware that may or may not be present in a machine that a Python